Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Introduction

 While architectural refinements and diffusion process adjustments have led to significant gains in the speed and efficiency of molecular generative models, we pursue a \textit{complementary} and \textit{training-free} direction.
-Inspired by recent advances in image generation, we investigate an acceleration scheme for molecular geometry generation models that reuses and forecasts intermediate hidden states during sampling.
-By leveraging previously computed features across time steps, our method reduces redundant computation, achieving up to a $3\times$ speedup in generation with minimal loss in sample quality.
+Inspired by recent advances in image generation, we accelerate molecular geometry generation by skipping redundant network computations and predicting intermediate network activations from previously computed ones during sampling.
+By leveraging previously computed features across time steps, our method reduces redundant computation, achieving a $2\times$ speedup at matched sample quality and a $3\times$ speedup in generation with marginal impact on generation quality.
+We also find that caching can serve as a refinement mechanism, improving sample quality relative to the base model at the same effective inference budget.
+As shown in \autoref{fig:hero_fig}, caching defines the Pareto front of the speed-quality tradeoff compared to the base model at the full inference budget.

 Our contributions are as follows: \begin{itemize} \item We investigate predictive feature caching as the first training-free scheme that accelerates molecular geometry generation models at little to no quality loss.
-The method is drop-in for pretrained models and reduces inference cost while preserving generation quality. \item We transfer and analyze multiple feature-caching strategies to molecular geometry generation, operating directly on molecular geometries and SE(3)-equivariant representations. \item We show that our approach is complementary to general post-training optimizations, highlighting that they can be combined for significant inference time speedup. \end{itemize}
+The method is drop-in for pretrained models and reduces inference cost while preserving generation quality. \item We transfer and analyze multiple feature-caching strategies to unconditional and structure-based molecular geometry generation, operating directly on molecular geometries and SE(3)-equivariant representations. \item We show that our approach is complementary to general post-training optimizations, highlighting that they can be combined for significant inference-time speedups. \end{itemize}